 - Wash and dry fruit thoroughly before peeling off the thin outer layer.
 If any white pith remains, slice it off with a paring knife as they tend to add bitterness.
 Fill the bottle with peels and cover completely with vodka.
 Seal well and place in a cool, dark place in your kitchen.
 Shake the bottle gently one a day for 2-3 days.
 Check for readiness after a week or continue to steep longer.

 You can apply the same method to make flavored liqueurs.
 Below are raspberry and lemon (my take on chambord and limoncello) liqueurs getting ready to do their thing.
 For the raspberry (which was my fav of the two), I used 2 pints of organic berries and 2 cups of vodka.
 After steeping for 2 weeks all the color from the raspberry transfers to the vodka along with the their fabulous flavor.
-Strain gently, and add equal quantity of cooled simple syrup.
+Strain gently, and add equal quantity of cooled simple syrup to the flavored vodka.
+Simple syrup is a combination of equal parts sugar and water heated just until sugar is melted.
+Allow it to cool completely before adding to your vodka.
 Store for another 2 weeks before its ready to be served.
 A similar process for limoncello as well - reference recipe.

 These make perfect gifts to anyone who loves to bake or enjoys cocktails.
 They don't require much hands-on time once you have the bottles filled and stashed.
 I bought the smaller bottles at Michaels and the larger ones at Marshalls for a bargain.